Friday, July 27, 2012

 Our upline told Ambot and I to gather a name list of everyone we know.
 To help us out they gave us a prompt sheet to use to help jog our memory that we know more people than we think we know.
 The people we know that we don’t know that we already know.
 This prompt list consisted of friends, family, the cashier at the gas station, the mailman, the garbageman, etc. I don’t really remember the suggestions on the list.
-Our Platinum used to brag he had 1000 people on his list at any time.
+Our Platinum used to brag he had over 1000 people on his list at any time.
 He also suggested using Facebook to make new friends and then snipe the friends of Facebook friends and put them on your list.
 Within the first couple of weeks of signing up Ambot and I came up with a list of over 200 people that he showed to the Platinum.
 Ambot got more names on his list once he signed up on Facebook, joined various groups, and started signing up unknown friends left, right, and center.
 In fact Facebook froze his account because he’d gone ballistic on adding too many friends.
 He exceeded his daily limit of adding friends.

 Now its one thing to come up with a list of a bunch of people that you might see during a month.
 Its another thing to actually have their phone numbers or know them well enough to ask for their number.
-I mean how many people snipe the water meter reader and ask for his home number.
+I mean how many people snipe the water meter reader and ask for his phone number.

 So we had this list of names.
 I suppose these were people we were supposed to bug to come to Amway meetings and I suppose from time to time Ambot looked at it and called someone to harrass them into coming to an Amway meeting.
 For the most part the names on the list were people we run into from time to time but don’t know their phone numbers.
 The odd thing is even though we and other IBO’s were told to make the list and show it to the Platinum as proof we’d done it no one upline ever talked about the list afterwards or referred to that list again or asked if we were contacting any of the people on our name list.